afx1337/afxFastNetworkMapping/README.md

 ## Connectome Data (Required)

-This tool requires a Lead-DBS compatible normative connectome.
+This tool requires a compatible normative connectome.
+You can either use connectomes compiled for Lead-DBS (in *.mat format) or connectomes compiled specifically for afxFastNetworkMapping.
+Connectomes can be represented by prerpocessed BOLD timeseries or by low rank matrix approximations using (truncated) principal component analysis.
+A function for calculating low rank matrix approximations of connectomes can be found in the source code (```afxCompressConnectomeIndividual()```).

+### GSP100

-### Download
+#### Download

-Download the GSP1000 connectome dataset from: https://doi.org/10.7910/DVN/KKTJQC
+Download the GSP1000 connectome dataset for Lead-DBS from: https://doi.org/10.7910/DVN/KKTJQC

-### Setup
+#### Setup

 1. Place the downloaded data in: